xenablgn/opus-2023-motor-experiment/README.md

 ### Abstract

 Understanding how humans monitor and evaluate temporal errors is essential for elucidating the mechanisms of metacognitive processes.
-In a typical paradigm, participants self-generate a time interval and subsequently evaluate its error.
+In a typical paradigm, participants self-generated a time interval and subsequently evaluated its error.
 The implicit assumption has been that participants monitor temporal representations.
-Despite numerous replications of temporal error monitoring, it remains unclear what information participants monitor when assessing the just-generated interval.
+Despite numerous replications of temporal error monitoring, it remains unclear what information participants monitored when assessing the just-generated interval.

-This study assesses two scenarios where participants could monitor sources of variability in temporal error monitoring: the internal representation of duration (Clock Hypothesis) or motor variability (Motor Hypothesis).
-We manipulated motor variance by instructing participants to use either button presses or joystick movements to produce time intervals, enabling an evaluation of how different levels of motor execution variance affect temporal error monitoring.
+This study assessed two scenarios where participants could monitor sources of variability in temporal error monitoring: the internal representation of duration (Clock Hypothesis) or motor variability (Motor Hypothesis).
+We manipulated motor variance by instructing participants to use either button presses or joystick movements to produce time intervals, enabling an evaluation of how different levels of motor execution variance affected temporal error monitoring.

-- **Clock Hypothesis**: Additional motor variance impairs the accuracy of temporal error monitoring.
+- **Clock Hypothesis**: Additional motor variance impaired the accuracy of temporal error monitoring.
-- **Motor Hypothesis**: Induced variance enhances the accuracy of temporal error monitoring.
+- **Motor Hypothesis**: Induced variance enhanced the accuracy of temporal error monitoring.

 In line with the Clock Hypothesis, error monitoring performance improved under conditions of lower motor variance.
-These findings suggest that humans evaluate their errors based on an informationally rich representation of internal duration, supporting metacognitive abilities in temporal error monitoring.
+These findings suggested that humans evaluated their errors based on an informationally rich representation of internal duration, supporting metacognitive abilities in temporal error monitoring.

 ## Analysis Overview

-The analysis consists of three main components, focusing on general performance metrics of response time (RT) and time perception (TP) across various manipulated conditions:
+The analysis consisted of three main components, focusing on general performance metrics of response time (RT) and time perception (TP) across various manipulated conditions:

 ### 1. Response Time (RT) and Time Perception (TP) Performance
-- **Objective**: This analysis aims to assess participants' RT and TP performance under varying conditions of motor demand (i.e., button presses vs. joystick movements) and handedness (dominant vs. non-dominant hand).
-Understanding these performance metrics is crucial for unraveling the cognitive processes involved in temporal error monitoring.
+- **Objective**: This analysis aimed to assess participants' RT and TP performance under varying conditions of motor demand (i.e., button presses vs. joystick movements) and handedness (dominant vs. non-dominant hand).
+Understanding these performance metrics was crucial for unraveling the cognitive processes involved in temporal error monitoring.

 - **Methods**:
-  - **Statistical Calculations**: We calculate summary statistics, including mean and standard deviation (SD), for RTs and TPs across subjects and sessions.
-The Coefficient of Variation (CV) is also computed to evaluate the variability of responses relative to the mean, offering insights into the consistency of performance across different conditions.
+  - **Statistical Calculations**: Summary statistics, including mean and standard deviation (SD), were calculated for RTs and TPs across subjects and sessions.
+The Coefficient of Variation (CV) was also computed to evaluate the variability of responses relative to the mean, offering insights into the consistency of performance across different conditions.
-  - **Modeling Approaches**: Linear mixed-effects models (LMMs) are employed to analyze the impact of motor involvement (Press vs. Move) and motor side (dominant vs. non-dominant) on RT and TP performance.
-This modeling accounts for both fixed effects (such as task conditions) and random effects (such as individual differences), thereby providing a comprehensive understanding of how these factors influence participants' timing and reaction capabilities.
+  - **Modeling Approaches**: Linear mixed-effects models (LMMs) were employed to analyze the impact of motor involvement (Press vs. Move) and motor side (dominant vs. non-dominant) on RT and TP performance.
+This modeling accounted for both fixed effects (such as task conditions) and random effects (such as individual differences), thereby providing a comprehensive understanding of how these factors influenced participants' timing and reaction capabilities.

 ### 2. Error Monitoring
-- **Objective**: The focus of this analysis is to evaluate the correlation between single-trial error monitoring performance, TP/RT performance, and confidence levels across different experimental conditions.
-This relationship is essential for understanding how participants evaluate their own performance and the mechanisms underlying metacognitive processes.
+- **Objective**: The focus of this analysis was to evaluate the correlation between single-trial error monitoring performance, TP/RT performance, and confidence levels across different experimental conditions.
+This relationship was essential for understanding how participants evaluated their own performance and the mechanisms underlying metacognitive processes.

 - **Methods**:
-  - **Performance Summarization**: We summarize error monitoring performance by analyzing responses across varying motor demands and dominant motor sides.
-This involves categorizing error monitoring data based on task conditions to identify patterns and differences in monitoring efficacy.
+  - **Performance Summarization**: Error monitoring performance was summarized by analyzing responses across varying motor demands and dominant motor sides.
+This involved categorizing error monitoring data based on task conditions to identify patterns and differences in monitoring efficacy.
-  - **Confidence Assessment**: Error monitoring performance is further assessed at different confidence levels.
-We analyze how confidence ratings vary under distinct conditions to test our underlying hypotheses regarding the Clock and Motor Hypotheses.
-Statistical tests will be applied to ascertain whether confidence levels significantly influence monitoring accuracy, with special attention to high-confidence versus low-confidence trials.
+  - **Confidence Assessment**: Error monitoring performance was further assessed at different confidence levels.
+Confidence ratings were analyzed to see how they varied under distinct conditions to test the underlying hypotheses regarding the Clock and Motor Hypotheses.
+Statistical tests were applied to ascertain whether confidence levels significantly influenced monitoring accuracy, with special attention to high-confidence versus low-confidence trials.

 ### 3. Confidence in Decision-Making
-- **Objective**: This analysis explores the intricate relationships between confidence levels and decision time across manipulated conditions in both TP and RT tasks.
-Understanding these dynamics can shed light on how motor variance and task demands affect cognitive assessments during temporal tasks.
+- **Objective**: This analysis explored the intricate relationships between confidence levels and decision time across manipulated conditions in both TP and RT tasks.
+Understanding these dynamics shed light on how motor variance and task demands affected cognitive assessments during temporal tasks.

 - **Methods**:
-  - **Model Fitting**: We fit linear mixed-effects models to investigate how decision time and confidence ratings are influenced by the degree of motor demand (involvement) and motor dominance.
-The models will allow us to parse out the fixed effects of task conditions and the random effects associated with individual participants, thereby providing insights into how motor demands impact decision-making processes.
+  - **Model Fitting**: Linear mixed-effects models were fitted to investigate how decision time and confidence ratings were influenced by the degree of motor demand (involvement) and motor dominance.
+The models allowed us to parse out the fixed effects of task conditions and the random effects associated with individual participants, thereby providing insights into how motor demands impacted decision-making processes.
-  - **Statistical Analysis**: We will evaluate the significance of the relationships between decision times and confidence levels, examining whether higher confidence correlates with shorter decision times across conditions.
-Additionally, we will investigate how induced variance in motor tasks may alter the decision-making landscape, potentially revealing the underlying cognitive mechanisms at play.
+  - **Statistical Analysis**: The significance of the relationships between decision times and confidence levels was evaluated, examining whether higher confidence correlated with shorter decision times across conditions.
+Additionally, the analysis investigated how induced variance in motor tasks altered the decision-making landscape, potentially revealing the underlying cognitive mechanisms at play.

 ### Visualization

-All analyses include plots illustrating the relationships between RT, TP, confidence, and error monitoring.
-These visualizations, generated using the `ggplot2` library, effectively communicate the findings and enhance the interpretability of the results.
+All analyses included plots illustrating the relationships between RT, TP, confidence, and error monitoring.
+These visualizations, generated using the `ggplot2` library, effectively communicated the findings and enhanced the interpretability of the results.

 ## Acknowledgments